MSWagner/CoreML-Classification-Comparison/README.md

 <br><br>

 ### Image classification
+You can classify the selected image with different CoreML models or Firebase MLKit.
+In the settings you can set the precision for results, which should be shown on the screen and saved, if you press the save button.

+The saved images (flickr urls and classification results) are stored localy and remote in Firestore.
+You can search for the stored results on the right tabBarButton.

 | MLTypes | MLKit Results | Settings |
 |----------|-----------|-----------|
 |<img src="https://github.com/MSWagner/CoreML-Classification-Comparison/blob/master/Screenshots/MLModelTypes.PNG" width="150">|<img src="https://github.com/MSWagner/CoreML-Classification-Comparison/blob/master/Screenshots/DogClassification.PNG" width="150">|<img src="https://github.com/MSWagner/CoreML-Classification-Comparison/blob/master/Screenshots/Settings.PNG" width="150">|